 Lane County’s Business Information web page has information about federal and state resources.
 The County is the primary connection for our region to verify state and federal resources.

 PPE for Small Businesses and Childcare Providers in Oregon

 The state of Oregon has allocated $10 million from the federal CARES Act funding for the purchase of protective equipment.
 The state of Oregon is fulfilling orders at no charge until resources are depleted.
 Small businesses and childcare providers can submit orders online.

 For firms that cannot avoid layoffs, business owners should inform their employees in some form of writing that they are closing and all employees are laid off until further notice.
 This provides the workers with documentation to claim unemployment insurance.
 The Oregon Office of Workforce Investment encourages businesses to file a WARN notice when they are laying off staff.
 The State is tracking these, so it has a sense of the scope of layoffs and can provide that information to federal agencies.

-The Oregon Employment Department is working to ensure people have access to the most current guidance for employers, workers, and job seekers who may be impacted by the COVID-19 virus.
-Please visit the Department’s COVID-19 employment-related web page for the latest information.
-This is the primary resource for information about layoffs and unemployment insurance.
-If it is busy, try again later if you cannot access it.
+The Oregon Employment Department is the primary resource for information about layoffs and unemployment insurance.
+For the most current guidance for employers, workers, and job seekers who may be impacted by the COVID-19 virus, please visit the department’s COVID-19 employment-related web page for the latest information.

 Work Share program